TheMonk2121/ai-dev-tasks/Task-List-B-1014-MCP-File-Processing-Integration.md

 - [ ] Comprehensive error handling for all pipeline stages
 - [ ] User-friendly error messages and recovery suggestions
 - [ ] Graceful degradation for partial failures
-- [ ] Validation for file types, sizes, and content
+- [ ] Validation for file types, sizes, and contain
 - [ ] Error logging and monitoring capabilities

 **Testing Requirements:**